Breaking down the utility charges on your residential bill

 Purchased Electricity Adjustment was a charge of 0.5 cents per kWh.

-For the period until May 2014, it is expected that the Purchased Electricity Adjustment will
+For the period December 2013 to May 2014, it is expected that the Purchased Electricity Adjustment will

-continue to be a charge rather than a credit.
+continue to be a charge rather than a credit for most months.
 ComEd currently employs a voluntary

-cap that ensures that the Purchased Electricity Adjustment charge will never be higher than 0.5 cents per kWh for any given month.
+cap that ensures that the Purchased Electricity Adjustment charge (or credit) will never be higher than 0.5 cents per kWh for any given month.

 Given today's expectation about the various components that determine the value of the Purchased Electricity Adjustment,